technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 22 - Use Dynamics 365 Customer Service workspace.docx.md

 ### Task 2 – View Cases

-1. In the Copilot Service workspace or Contact Center workspace, select the site map.
+1. In the Customer Service workspace or Contact Center workspace, select the site map.

 2. Select **Cases**.